-For those eligible within a given performance year, there are three probable frameworks that will become available starting in January 2023, though they have not been finalized yet.
+For those eligible within a given performance year, there are 3 probable frameworks that became available in January 2023, though they have not been finalized yet.

 Traditional MIPS reporting

-The original framework that has been available since the start of the program involves selecting quality measures and improvement activities to report, and you select the quality measures you will communicate to MIPS.
-In addition, you will complete the Promoting Interoperability measure set; and MIPS collects and calculates data for the cost performance category on your behalf.
+The original framework that has been available since the start of the program involves selecting quality measures and improvement activities to report and you select the quality measures you will communicate to MIPS.
+In addition, you will complete the Promoting Interoperability measure set and CMS collects and calculates data for the cost performance category on your behalf.

 Alternative performance pathway

-The APM Performance Pathway (APP) is for eligible clinicians who also participate in MIPS APMs.
-They will have pre-set measurements for quality, improvement activities, and promoting interoperability.
-Quality is determined by providing high-level care determined by performance measures the Centers for Medicare & Medicaid Services (CMS) creates—in addition to medical professionals and stakeholder groups—and this makes up half of the final score.
+The APM Performance Pathway (APP) is for eligible clinicians who participate in MIPS APMs.
+They will have preset measurements for quality and improvement activities.
+Quality is determined by providing high-level care determined by performance measures CMS creates — in partnership with medical professionals and stakeholder groups — and this makes up half of the final score.
 Another 30% of the result is promoting interoperability, meaning patient engagement and electronic exchange of information using certified electronic health record technology (CEHRT).
-The final 20% is from improvement activities, such as working to elevate patient engagement and access to care, and your processes supporting them.
+The final 20% is from improvement activities, such as working to elevate patient engagement and access to care and your processes supporting them.